 A 310 permit is REQUIRED any time you are planning ANY projects or repairs that physically alter or modify the bed or banks of the streams.
 IT IS THE LAW.

-and print one out.
+You can pick up and application at the Stillwater Conservation District office.
 Upon completion of the application then it needs to be turned back into the CD office.
 The board will review the application project, an inspection of the proposed project is sometimes necessary, and decide if a permit is required.

 Keep in mind that sometimes additional permits might be required, and it is up to the Applicant / Landowner to make sure that all permits have been secured before beginning the project.